 All these individuals require compassionate care to control their symptoms and alleviate their suffering, while considering psychological, cultural, relational and spiritual dimensions of dying.
-They are illustrative of the wide range of ill and injured persons in humanitarian crises who require palliative care, an approach that the World Health Organization has defined as “the prevention and relief of suffering by means of early identification and impeccable assessment and treatment of pain and other problems, physical, psychosocial and spiritual.”
+They are illustrative of the wide range of ill and injured persons in humanitarian crises who require palliative care.
+An approach that the World Health Organisation has defined as “the prevention and relief of suffering by means of early identification and impeccable assessment and treatment of pain and other problems, physical, psychosocial and spiritual.”

 The first obstacle to integrating palliative care discussed by interviewees relates to the ethos of humanitarian action itself, and the primacy given to life saving action.
 Though humanitarianism’s goals include life saving, alleviation of suffering and promotion of dignity, life saving is the overriding commitment that animates humanitarian healthcare.
 When lives cannot be saved, this reality may therefore be experienced as a failure of humanitarian actors.
 This perception, and the overarching focus on life saving, may in turn squeeze out opportunities to address other objectives, including palliative care efforts to ease the suffering of persons who are dying or have life threatening conditions.

 Less expected for us were observations that foregrounding palliative care in humanitarian action could make fundraising more difficult.
 These ideas also echo the issues related to the life saving ethos.
-Several interviewees suggested that the image of the heroic humanitarian healthcare worker saving lives of injured civilians was expected and seemingly necessary to galvanize support from private donors and large funders alike.
+Several interviewees suggested that the image of the heroic humanitarian healthcare worker saving lives of injured civilians was expected and seemingly necessary to galvanise support from private donors and large funders alike.
 Several policy-makers expressed their sense that funding campaigns which include palliative needs of populations are unlikely to be successful.

 Another impediment that looms large in the context of palliative care in many countries are barriers to accessing pain medications such as opiates.
 Legal and logistical barriers to accessing opioids is a vexing problem in some but not all humanitarian settings.
 For our interviewees, access to opioids is a necessary, though not sufficient, condition to be able to provide effective palliative care and thus barriers to access were seen as an obstacle to palliative care.

 Certainly solutions exist, as many of our respondents have also made clear (and which we will discuss in a future post).
-Overcoming each of these obstacles will require different forms of action both within and beyond humanitarian organizations.
-Responding to them is vital if humanitarians are to truly fulfill their mandates and commitments not only to attempt to save lives but also to alleviate suffering and promote human dignity.
-In doing so, some of the most vulnerable recipients can be explicitly recognized and included in the humanitarian response.
+Overcoming each of these obstacles will require different forms of action both within and beyond humanitarian organisations.
+Responding to them is vital if humanitarians are to truly fulfil their mandates and commitments not only to attempt to save lives but also to alleviate suffering and promote human dignity.
+In doing so, some of the most vulnerable recipients can be explicitly recognised and included in the humanitarian response.

-Matthew Hunt is an Associate Professor at the School of Physical and Occupational Therapy of McGill University, an associate member of the McGill Biomedical Ethics Unit, and a researcher at the Center for Interdisciplinary Research in Rehabilitation.
+Matthew Hunt is an Associate Professor at the School of Physical and Occupational Therapy of McGill University, an associate member of the McGill Biomedical Ethics Unit, and a researcher at the Centre for Interdisciplinary Research in Rehabilitation.
 He co-leads the Humanitarian Health Ethics Research Group (humanitarianhealthethics.net).